bijington/orbit/games/ChooseYourOwnAdventure/ChooseYourOwnAdventure/Slides/SlideThoughts.md

 I guess part of the main reason I am here talking to you all today is because I have learned to fully embrace what I have labelled as weakenesses here.
 I do get distracted easily and much like Magpie I like to chase after the next shiny thing.
 I am also great at following that shiny thing down a deep deep rabbit hole, get lost or stuck down there and then end up eating some cake to cheer me up.
 In fact I now wonder whether I have somehow been rewarding this behaviour...
+Cake Driven Development

 # Prologue